Thank you for pursuing better mental health! Our online ARFID quiz consists of 20 statements and should take you 5 to 10 minutes to complete.

 Important Note: ARFID is not caused by a lack of food or a cultural practice of fasting or not eating certain foods.
 ARFID is also different from anorexia nervosa and bulimia nervosa because there is no perceived distorted body image in patients of ARFID.

 Eating disorders are extremely serious.
 While it may be tempting to write off ARFID as nothing more than picky eating, it can drastically affect your health or the health of your loved one.
 ARFID can lead to dramatic weight loss, nutritional deficiencies, social anxieties, and a decreased quality of life.

 If you need help, there is hope!
-Reach out to one of our licensed ARFID treatment mental health professionals.
+Reach out to a mental health professional that treats ARFID